What Do Carpenter Do?

 - Fasten timbers or lumber with glue, screws, pegs, or nails and install hardware.

 - Secure stakes to grids for constructions of footings, nail scabs to footing forms, and vibrate and float concrete.

 - Cover surfaces with laminated plastic covering material.

 - Position and hold timbers, lumber, or paneling in place for fastening or cutting.

-When polled, Carpenters say the following skills are most frequently used in their jobs:
+Carpenters state the following job skills are important in their day-to-day work.

 Coordination: Adjusting actions in relation to others' actions.